Have a Question?

 - Refine future career plans by reflecting on his or her research experience and his or her unique interests, values, skills, and talents.

 Dean, Beverly K. Fine School of the Sciences

 Manning Academic Center, Room N112

-- Student must have deposited and/or have a confirmed appointment for registration for fall classes
+- Student must have either enrolled for the first time in a School of the Sciences major in the previous spring semester OR be an incoming transfer student who has deposited and/or has a confirmed appointment for registration for fall classes

 - Student must have completed a minimum of 45 credits at the college level.
 For Biochemistry, Biology, Chemistry and Environmental Science majors, at least 16 credits must be in majors’-level science courses; For Applied Math majors, at least 8 credits must be in majors’-level math courses.

 - Student must have a cumulative GPA of at least 2.5 at his/her previous institution

 - Student must have earned a grade of “C” or better in all science and math courses that have been completed